puppetlabs/puppetlabs-apache/REFERENCE.md

 balancer members, and then collect them on a single apache load balancer server.

-#### Requirement/Dependencies:

-Currently requires the puppetlabs/concat module on the Puppet Forge and uses storeconfigs on the Puppet Master to export/collect resources from all balancer members.
+* **Note** Currently requires the puppetlabs/concat module on the Puppet Forge and uses storeconfigs on the Puppet Master to export/collect resources from all balancer members.